MEMO TO THREE SUMMERS STUDENTS

-This memo has been prepared to acquaint students with the requirements of the course and to provide students with necessary documentation and evaluation information.
+This memo has been prepared to acquaint students with the requirements of EPSY 5092 and to provide necessary documentation and evaluation information.

 The Purpose of the Independent Study

-This implementation project has been designed as a vehicle for ensuring that all students in the Teaching for Talent Development Program have mastered the teaching and administrative competencies necessary for implementing a successful SEM Program.
-Although students are required to be familiar with a variety of programming options in talent development, it is felt that those graduating from the TTD Program should have a thorough familiarity with the model and philosophy of the system developed here.
+This Practicum has been designed as an implementation project and vehicle for ensuring that all students in the Teaching for Talent Development Program have mastered the teaching and administrative competencies necessary for implementing a successful SEM Program.
+Although students are required to be familiar with a variety of programming options in talent development, it is felt that those graduating from the TTD Program should have a thorough familiarity with the model and philosophy of the system developed here at UConn.

 Files you may find helpful . . .